 With the legislative framework in place, the only missing piece of the Angolan competition regime was the appointment of the board of the CRA.
-In January 2019, the members of CRA's board were appointed by the President of the Republic of Angola.
-Since then, the CRA has been fully operational.
-As of December 2019, the CRA is a member of the International Competition Network.
+In January 2019, the members of CRA's board were appointed by the Angolan president.
+Since then, the CRA has been fully operational, and it is already a member of the International Competition Network and the Lusophone Competition Network.

-The animus for adopting a competition regime in the country arose in the last quarter of 2017, when João Lourenço took office as President of the Republic of Angola, vowing to make structural economic reforms through the implementation of a fully fledged market economy.
+The animus for adopting a competition regime in the country arose in the last quarter of 2017, when João Lourenço took office as president, vowing to make structural economic reforms through the implementation of a complete market economy.
 Just a few months into his presidency, João Lourenço promised to adopt legislation aimed at addressing the challenges faced by the Angolan economy, such as 'the cement and telecom monopolies that negatively impact the Angolan consumers' welfare'.

 The fast-paced approval process of a comprehensive Angolan competition framework was also incentivised by the International Monetary Fund, to which the adoption of antitrust rules was an essential requirement for the granting of a US\$3.7 billion credit facility announced in December 2018.